pablodecm/phd_thesis/src/101_chapter_1.md

 compatible with its Standard Model based theoretical prediction down to 12 significant digits [@hanneke2008new; @parker2018measurement].
-In addition to describing natural phenomena with unprecedented accuracy, the SM it is a self-consistent theory that provides non-divergent predictions at the highest energy scales probed to date.
+In addition to describing natural phenomena with unprecedented accuracy, the SM is a self-consistent theory that provides non-divergent predictions at the highest energy scales probed to date.

 ### Known Limitations